265th Air Defense Artillery Regiment: World War II

 The regiment was inducted into federal service on 6 January 1941 at home stations.
-It moved to Fort Crockett, Texas, in the Harbor Defenses (HD) of Galveston, Texas 15 January 1941.
+It moved to Fort Crockett, Texas, in the Harbor Defenses (HD) of Galveston, 15 January 1941.
 It operated these defenses alongside the Regular Army's 20th Coast Artillery Regiment.
-In December 1941, the 2nd Battalion transferred to the HD of Los Angeles, California, where it was stationed until April 1942m when the regiment was ordered to Key West, Florida to man Fort Taylor in the HD of Key West, arriving 18 through 23 April 1942.
-The regiment operated the HD of Key West and various outposts in the Florida Keys and southern Florida until 21 December 1942, when movement to Fort Jackson, South Carolina began, lasting until 23 January 1943.
+In December 1941, the 2nd Battalion was transferred to the HD of Los Angeles, California, where it was stationed until April 1942 when the regiment was ordered to Key West, Florida to man Fort Taylor in the HD of Key West, arriving 18 through 23 April 1942.
+The regiment operated the HD of Key West and various outposts in the Florida Keys and southern Florida until 21 December 1942, when movement to Fort Jackson, South Carolina, began, lasting until 23 January 1943.
 On 16 February 1943, the 265th CA departed Fort Jackson for Fort Hancock, New Jersey in the HD of Sandy Hook.
 There, the regiment helped to operate the HD of Sandy Hook and the HD of Southern New York until 19 June 1943, when it prepared for overseas deployment.

 On 11 January 1944, the 265th CA departed New York for Fort Lawton, Washington, and deployment to Alaska, departing via the Seattle Port of Embarkation and arriving at Fort Greely in the HD of Kodiak, Alaska 24 January 1944.
 The 1st Battalion was transferred to Amchitka, while the 2nd Battalion went to Adak, both in the Aleutian Islands.

 On 31 July 1944, the 265th Coast Artillery was inactivated and its elements redesignated.
 The Headquarters and Headquarters Battery (HHB) was disbanded.
 The 1st Battalion was redesignated the 277th Coast Artillery Battalion (155-mm Gun) (Separate) at Amchitka; the 2nd Battalion became the 278th Coast Artillery Battalion (155-mm Gun) (Separate) at Adak; and the 3rd Battalion, the 279th Coast Artillery Battalion (155-mm Gun) (Separate), at Shemya.
 The three battalions remained in the Aleutians through the end of the war, and were moved back to the United States via Seattle and inactivated in November 1945.